The Duality of Persons and Groups

 The off-diagonal entries of these square person by person (group by group) matrices is the number of groups (people) shared by each person (group) and the diagonals are the number of memberships of each person (the size of each group/event).

 In igraph the relevant function is called bipartite_projection.
-It takes a graph as an input and returns a list containing igraph graph objects of both projections by default:
+It takes a bipartite graph as an input and returns a list containing igraph graph objects of both projections by default:

 Proj <- bipartite_projection(g)